youngkwon02/Simplified-Java-Compiler/README.md

 # Simplified Java Compiler
 Handmade Compiler for simplified Java programming language.<br>
 #### Implementation
-- Lexical Analyzer to recognize each meaningful tokens from the given JAVA code.
+- Lexical Analyzer : recognize each meaningful tokens from the given Java source code.
-- Syntax Analyzer which checks given tokens are correct or not from the Lexer output.(Using CFG and SLR Parsing Table)
+- Syntax Analyzer : check given tokens are correct or not from the Lexer output.(Using CFG and SLR Parsing Table)

 ---